 "JTS relief aid of 10,000 pieces of protective clothing is expected to play a pivotal role in preventing the spread of COIVD-19 in the camp, which has been experiencing great difficulty securing PPE and relief aid due to the global pandemic," Sun Hee Choi told Buddhistdoor Global.
-"Along with emergency food aid, JTS provided 100,000 gas stoves from 2017-19, 500,000 benefitting more than Rohingya refugees.
-Not only did this improve cooking conditions and protect nearby forests from complete deforestation, but it also secured the safety of the women and children from the various dangers they faced whenever they went to gather firewood."
+"Along with emergency food aid, JTS provided 100,000 gas stoves from 2017-19, benefitting more 500,000 than Rohingya refugees.
+Not only did this improve cooking conditions protect nearby forests from complete deforestation, but it also secured the safety of the women and children from the various dangers they faced whenever they went gather firewood."